sedzinfo/workingfunctions/docs/reference/wrapper.md

-# Wrap string
+# Wrap a string to a specified width

-Wrap string
+Wraps a character string at a given width and collapses the result into a single newline-delimited string.
+Useful for formatting long plot titles or labels.

 ## Usage